 Compounded Semaglutide: What It Is, How It Works, and What It Costs in 2026

-Semaglutide became one of the most talked-about medications of the decade when clinical trials showed it could help patients lose 15% or more of their body weight (STEP 1 trial, New England Journal of Medicine, 2021).
-Brand-name GLP-1 medications can cost significantly more without insurance coverage, placing them out of reach for most people.
+Semaglutide became one of the most discussed medications of the decade when clinical trials showed significant weight loss outcomes.
+The STEP 1 trial, published in the New England Journal of Medicine (2021), demonstrated that participants receiving semaglutide lost an average of approximately 15% of body weight over 68 weeks.
+Brand-name GLP-1 medications can cost significantly more without insurance coverage, placing them out of reach for most patients.
+Compounded semaglutide changed that — today, patients across all 50 states can access semaglutide through licensed telehealth providers for a fraction of the brand-name cost, starting at $99 per month.

 What Is Compounded Semaglutide?